Legal aspects

 Internet sources:

-• Review articles should contain a maximum of 4,000 words and 75 references.
+- Review articles should contain a maximum of 4,000 words and 75 references.

-• Original papers must not exceed 3,000 words and 40 references.
+- Original papers must not exceed 3,000 words and 40 references.

-• Brief reports/case reports/technical notes should not exceed 1,500 words and up to 10 references are permitted.
+- Brief reports/case reports/technical notes should not exceed 1,500 words, and up to 10 references are permitted.

-• Editorials consist of up to 1,500 words and up to 20 references.
+- Editorials consist of up to 1,500 words and up to 20 references.

-• Letters to the Editor should follow the same general rules for articles, except that a separate title page and abstract are not required.
+- Letters to the Editor should follow the same general rules for articles, except that a separate title page and abstract are not required.
 They must not exceed 500 words.
 A table or figure may be included.
 If references are needed, they should follow the standard format and should not exceed 5 references.
 The full names and addresses of the authors should follow the text.

 Figures and tables

 Figure numbers should be Arabic, corresponding to the order in which the figures are presented in the text.
 Identify all abbreviations appearing on the figure in alphabetical order at the end of each legend.
 Estimates for color work will be provided upon acceptance of the manuscript.
-All costs of printing color work will be charged to the authors.

-Tables should be double-spaced, each on a separate sheet, with the title above and any notes below.
+Tables should be single-spaced, each on a separate sheet, with the title above and any notes below.
 Explain all abbreviations.
 Tables and table numbers should be Arabic, corresponding to the order in which the tables are presented in the text.
 Do not give the same information in tables and figures.
 You must obtain permission to use all tables and figures that have already been published.

 Final submittal of manuscripts